westonstearns/for_loop_intro/chapter1.md

 *** =instructions
 - Use a `for()` loop to simulate 1000 games.
 - Print a table of one of the results.
-- Counting the number of wars in the simulated games.
-- Calculate the proprotion of wins by Sally.
-- Calculate the proprotion of wins by Timmy.
-- Calculate the proportion of wars.

 *** =hint
 - Make sure the for loop {} are closed!